 The IN-CSE may update the e2eQosStatus of the resource <e2eQosSession> resource if there is no Step 4.

-Step 4 (Optional): IN-CSE requests to delete QoS Session.
+Step 4 (Optional): IN-CSE requests to delete QoS Session

 If the e2eQosPolicies attribute of the <e2eQosSession> resource is configured, then the IN-CSE evaluates and performs the configured action(s).